 - Connect iron and steel with bolts, wire, or welds

-When building tall structures such as skyscrapers, structural iron and steel workers erect steel frames and assemble the cranes and derricks that move materials and equipment around the construction site.
-Workers connect precut steel columns, beams, and girders, using tools like shears, torches, welding equipment, and hand tools.
-A few ironworkers install precast walls or work with wood or composite materials.
+Structural iron and steel workers erect, place, and join steel girders, columns, and other pieces to form structural frameworks.
+They also may assemble precut metal buildings and the cranes and derricks that move materials and equipment around the construction site.
+Some ironworkers install precast walls or work with wood or composite materials.

-Structural metal fabricators and fitters manufacture metal products in shops, usually located away from construction sites.
+Structural metal fabricators and fitters manufacture metal products in shops that are usually located away from construction sites.

 |Heavy and civil engineering construction||7|